Chandralekha20/thyroid-disease-prediction-svm-gui/README.md

    Folder structure:
    thyroid-detection-svm/
 │
-├── thyroid_gui.py             # Main GUI application
+ ├── Unconfirmed 172473 - Copy .py             # Main GUI application
-├── Dataset/                    # Folder to place the training dataset ├── test/                       # Folder to place new test datasets for prediction ├── README.md                   # Project overvie
+ ├── Dataset/  hypothyroid.csv                  # Folder to place the training dataset ├── test/  test.csv                     # Folder to place new test datasets for prediction ├── README.md                   # Project overvie
 5. Example Dataset Format
     Make sure your CSV contains relevant features with a final column as the target variable (e.g., disease_status).
 ** Note **
    This project was built for academic and educational purposes using real-world medical data for experimentation.
 It is not intended for professional diagnostic use.